RETURN TO UFO PAGE | E-MAIL ME

 A.

-This is an interesting question, and one probably better left to psychologists to answer than UFOlogists.
-The belief that one has been abducted is an extraordinary claim that demands significant evidence which, to date, has been sadly lacking (I know this comment will generate a ton of objections, but please do not send me your reading lists or links to a dozen internet articles for me to peruse.
-Believe me, if such evidence ever were forthcoming, it will make national news and not be buried in cyberspace somewhere.)
-Superstition, fear, and fantasies have a profound impact on some people—especially those with fantasy-prone personalities—so the answer is that yes, it is possible for all these people to be mistaken.
-That's not to say they are mistaken, but until there is some solid empirical evidence that a person has been physically examined by an alien, accounts of abductions must remain in the realm of anecdotal stories.
+This is an interesting question, and one probably better left to psychologists to answer than ufologists.
+The belief that one has been abducted is an extraordinary claim that demands extraordinary evidence which, to date, has been sadly lacking (I know this comment will generate a ton of objections, but please do not send me your reading lists or links to a dozen internet articles for me to peruse.
+Believe me, if such evidence is forthcoming, it will make national news and not be buried in cyberspace somewhere.)
+Superstition, fear, and fantasies have a profound impact on some people—especially those with fantasy-prone personalities—so the answer is that yes, it is possible for all those people to be mistaken.
+That's not to say they are mistaken, but until there is some solid empirical evidence that a person has been physically abducted by an alien, accounts of abductions must remain in the realm of anecdotal stories.

 Q. But what about the people who have been found with unidentifiable scars and implants in them as a result of an alien abduction?
 Doesn't that prove that abductions are real?